halderavik/ACBC_API/API.md

   ```

 **"No data displayed in charts"**
-- **Cause**: No data in database or connection issues
+- **Cause**: No data in production database or connection issues
 - **Solution**:
-  1. Check database connection
+  1. Check database connection to production
   2. Verify data exists in production database
   3. Test with sample data generation
+  4. Run `python test_connection.py` to diagnose

 ### Data Structure Compatibility